nsantos19/SweetCharacterSheet/Readme.txt

 Data:
 	All data is saved on the playerStats.json.
 You can edit it manually, but it might break on you.
 	To backup this your character, just backup that file.

+Command:
+	You can type a diecroll into the command area to roll it, EX: 1d20+2 you can also type 'clear' to clear the box